 Compare Your DNA to Ancient DNA Specimens

 If you’ve already uploaded your DNA to Gedmatch, you can actually use the one-to-one tool to see exactly how much DNA you share with famous ancient DNA samples.
-Take, for example, the 12,000 Native American boy that was found at the Clovis excavation site – the first ancient Native American DNA to be completely sequenced.
-You can use the tool on Gedmatch to compare your DNA with this sample as if it were a modern day sample.
-There are dozens of ancient samples on the site, and you can find out the kit numbers by using the Archaic DNA Matches tool, and then run the One-to-One tool.
+Take, for example, the 12,000 Native American boys that were found at the Clovis excavation site – the first ancient Native American DNA to be completely sequenced.
+You can use the tool on Gedmatch to compare your DNA with this sample as if it were a modern-day sample.
+There are dozens of ancient samples on the site, and you can find out the kit numbers by using the Archaic DNA Matches tool and then run the One-to-One tool.

 Find Out if You Have Neanderthal DNA

 If you tested with 23and Me, you already know how much Neanderthal you have, but Ancestry DNA doesn’t currently offer those estimates.
 The good news is that there are so many free tools that you can use to find out this information on your own.
 There is a cool tool called simple “Ancient Calculator” that can compare your DNA with ancient DNA samples to determine how much Neanderthal you might have, along with other interesting estimates.